mysql/mysql-utilities/doc/man/mysqlserverinfo.rst

 about a server for use in diagnosing problems.
 The information displayed includes the following:

-    * server connection information
+    * Server connection information
-    * version number of the server
+    * Version number of the server
-    * data directory path
+    * Data directory path
-    * base directory path
+    * Base directory path
-    * plugin directory path
+    * Plugin directory path
-    * configuration file location and name
+    * Configuration file location and name
-    * current binary log file
+    * Current binary log file
-    * current binary log position
+    * Current binary log position
-    * current relay log file
+    * Current relay log file
-    * current relay log position
+    * Current relay log position

 If you want to see information about an offline server, this utility can be used to see the same information.
-It works by starting the server in a read only mode.
+It works by starting the server in a read-only mode.
 You must specify the :option:`--basedir`, :option:`--datadir`, and :option:`--start` options to enable this feature.
 This is so that an offline server is not started accidentally.
 Note: be sure to consider ramifications of starting a server on the error and similar logs.
 It is best to save this information prior to running this utility on an offline server.

 To specify how to display output, use one of the following values with the :option:`--format` option: